aws/copilot-cli/site/content/docs/developing/content-delivery.en.md

 ```

 And traffic from `CloudFront → Application Load Balancer (ALB) → ECS` will be HTTP only.
 This brings the benefit of terminating TLS at a geographically closer endpoint to the end user for faster TLS handshakes.

+## How do I use CloudFront with an S3 bucket?
+You can optionally have the CloudFront work with Amazon S3 Bucket for faster static content delivery by configuring `cdn.static_assets` in the env manifest.

+### Use an existing S3 bucket

+!!! attention
+    For security concerns, it is suggested that a **private** S3 bucket should be used, so that all public access is blocked by default.

+The env manifest example below illustrates how to use an existing S3 bucket for the CloudFront:

+???+ note "Sample env manifest setup for using an existing S3 bucket with CloudFront"
+    ```yaml
+    cdn:
+      static_assets:
+        location: cf-s3-ecs-demo-bucket.s3.us-west-2.amazonaws.com
+        alias: example.com
+        path: static/*
+    ```

+Note that `static_assets.location` is the DNS domain name of the S3 bucket (for example, `EXAMPLE-BUCKET.s3.us-west-2.amazonaws.com`).
+If you are not using an alias of [app-associated root domain](../domain/#use-app-associated-root-domain), remember to create an A-record for your alias pointing to the CloudFront domain name.

+After getting the environment deployed using the env manifest, you would need to update the bucket policy of your S3 bucket (if it is a private one), so that CloudFront can access it.

+???+ note "Example S3 bucket policy that grants read-only access to CloudFront"
+    ```json
+    {
+        "Version": "2012-10-17",
+        "Statement": {
+            "Sid": "AllowCloudFrontServicePrincipalReadOnly",
+            "Effect": "Allow",
+            "Principal": {
+                "Service": "cloudfront.amazonaws.com"
+            },
+            "Action": "s3:GetObject",
+            "Resource": "arn:aws:s3:::EXAMPLE-BUCKET/*",
+            "Condition": {
+                "StringEquals": {
+                    "AWS:SourceArn": "arn:aws:cloudfront::111122223333:distribution/EDFDVBD6EXAMPLE"
+                }
+            }
+        }
+    }
+    ```